 Potkay's other books are The Passion for Happiness: Samuel Johnson and David Hume (Cornell UP, 2000) and The Fate of Eloquence in the Age of Hume (Cornell UP, 1994).
 He is co-editor, with his former graduate student Sandra Burr, of Black Atlantic Writers of the Eighteenth Century: Living the New Exodus in England and the Americas (St. Martin's, 1995).

-He has authored over forty articles; recent pieces include "The British Romantic Sublime" (The Sublime: From Antiquity to the Present, ed.
+He has authored over fifty articles; recent pieces include "The British Romantic Sublime" (The Sublime: From Antiquity to the Present, ed.
 Timothy Costelloe, Cambridge UP, 2012); "Eye and Ear: Counteracting Senses in Locodescriptive Poetry" (The Blackwell Companion to Romantic Poetry, ed.
 Charles Mahoney, 2010), "Determination and Agency in Fielding's Amelia" (The Eighteenth-Century Novel vols.6-7, 2009), and "Wordsworth and the Ethics of Things," PMLA 123:2 (2008).

 Professor Potkay serves as book-review editor of Eighteenth-Century Life, a journal he has worked on since 1990, and has recently completed a term on the editorial board of PMLA (2008-10).
 He wrote the omnibus review of recent studies in the Restoration and Eighteenth Century for the Summer 2008 issue of SEL.